Documenting a resource¶

 ... prefixes={

-... "sem": "https://w3id.com/emmo/domain/sem/0.1#",
+... "sem": "https://w3id.org/emmo/domain/sem/0.1#",

 ... "semdata": "https://he-matchmaker.eu/data/sem/",